Poofjunior/jubilee_configs/README.md

 From here, you will take the toolchanger lock connector and install it in the E0 endstop.
 (Note that you cannot use an endstop on E0 with the toolchanger lock.)

+That's it!
+Simply load these config files onto your SD card following the folder structure, and you're set!